venkateshwaranL/venkateshwaranL/README.md

 You can click the Preview link to take a look at your changes.
 --->
 # Info ! 🥖
-My name is Venkateshwaran Lakshim Narayanan .
+My name is Venkateshwaran Lakshmi Narayanan .
 I Like To Work with frontend developer living near Coimbatore, Tamil Nadu. 🥐

 ## 🛠  Technologies and tools
 <a name="learning-now"></a>